cast-org/figuration/site/4.3/widgets/player.md

 ### Regions and Controls

-Regions and controls are specified by data attributes `data-cfw-player="name"` to seperate functionality from layout.
+Regions and controls are specified by data attributes `data-cfw-player="name"` to separate functionality from layout.
 See the following table for the names:

 <div class="table-scroll">
   <table class="table table-bordered table-striped">